ChiKitsune/SwapThings/README.md

                 .40 is offhand
                 .41 and above is outside of the default player's inventory size
       - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
 If none is given will just use "someone" instead.

+#####  ```/swapthings playernudger [playername] [courtesy of]```
+    Nudges the player in a random direction
+      - Note: Direction chances are based on the config chance values
+      - Note: Strength is also in the config and default to .7 which will push the player one block in that direction

 #####  ```/swapthings quickhide [playername] [<item> <message>]```
     Throws the four basic armor slots, offhand, and held item onto the ground.
 Then replaces all of those slots with the item given or if none given a random one in the below list and displays a message to all players on server.